This post may contain affiliate links.

 - June – The Indian in the Cupboard

-I like to keep each students curriculum map in my homeschool planner.
-This makes it convenient to develop the framework into detailed weekly lesson plans.
+I like to keep each child’s curriculum map in my homeschool planner.
+This makes it convenient to develop the plan into detailed weekly lesson plans.

 Here is a photo of Hannah’s curriculum map so you can see how I format the page.